oldfatcrab/PSYCH101/README.md

     - **Nasal passage**: sense smell
     - **Receptor cells in the olfactory membrane**: some chemical reactions occurs here
     - **Olfactory nerve**: set up impulse to the brain
-    - **Olfactory bulb**: pick up impulse situated, where occur in lymbic system, actually closely related with it, and that's maybe why order cause strong memories, because it is close to Hippocamus, which is crucial to memory, also lymbic system is also crucial to emotional reactions (Amygdala)
+    - **Olfactory bulb**: pick up impulse situated, where occur in lymbic system, actually closely related with it, and that's maybe why order cause strong memories, because it is close to Hippocampus, which is crucial to memory, also lymbic system is also crucial to emotional reactions (Amygdala)

 - Touch
     - organ for touch is **skin**
-    - there are specialized nerve endings in the skin, but these do not seem to heave a relationship with what we feel
+    - there are specialized nerve endings in the skin, but these do not seem to have a relationship with what we feel
     - our skin is sensitive to **pressure**, **warmth** (not hot), **cold**, and **pain**
     - these four sensitivities give rise to quite varied sensations
     - it is interesting that with that the brain has such an influence on that sense of touch when it doesn't on so many other sensations
-    - hot = warm + cold, an interesting physical illution
+    - hot = warm + cold, an interesting physical illusion
     - wet = cold + pressure
     - feeling itchy comes from overstimulated pain receptors